mrchainman/Gotify-Nextcloud/README.md

 A working Nextcloud talk instance and a working gotify setup ist needed.

 ### TODO
-* Handle Calls
-* Check how it works with group chats

-### Already done
-* Currently the number of conversations must be specified manually.
+- [x] Currently the number of conversations must be specified manually.
 It would be cool to parse the number of conversations from the json data.
+- [ ] Handle Calls
+- [ ] Check how it works with group chats

 ### Contributing
 Please commit your contributions to the development branch